Tannakian fundamental groups of blended extensions: Introduction

-I should admit that excluding part (a), which sets up the stage for the other parts, I myself find parts (b) and (hence) (d) the most satisfactory parts of the theorem.
-Part (e) is basic and is included mainly for comprehensiveness purposes.
-Parts (c) and (f), while already useful (as illustrated for the latter by the second application below), are less explicit.
-In the context of 1-motives, Bertolin and Philippon give more geometric interpretations of $\fu_{-2}(M)$ and $\fu_{-2}(M)/[\fu(M),\fu(M)]$ (see Theorem 4.7 of \cite{BP1}, as well as the point $R_0$ in {\it loc. cit.}).
-As for part (g), one would hope that if $L$ and $N$ are blendable ({\it panachable}) and $\fu$ is abelian (a property than depends only on $L$ and $N$), then there should always exist an $M$ with vanishing $\fu_{-2}(M)$, as shown to be the case by Hardouin \cite{Har05} in the setting of differential operators.
-In light of Bertrand's work \cite{Ber13} on self-dual blended extensions, one might also expect that for any blendable $L$ and $N$, perhaps under some mild conditions, there should always exist an $M$ which satisfies $\fu_{-2}(M)=[\fu(M),\fu(M)]$.
-We have left the investigation of these as well as making the characterization of $\fu_{-2}(M)/[\fu(M),\fu(M)]$ more explicit for the future.
+Part (b) is the most explicit part of Theorem \ref{thm: intro}.
+Parts (c) and (f), while useful (as illustrated for the latter by the application below), are less explicit.
+Regarding part (g), one would hope that if $L$ and $N$ are ``blendable" (i.e., if there exists a blended extension of $N$ by $L$) and if $\fu(M)$ is abelian for blended extensions of $N$ by $L$ (a property than depends only on $L$ and $N$, by parts (b) and (d) of the theorem), then there should always exist an $M$ with vanishing $\fu_{-2}(M)$, as shown to be the case by Hardouin \cite{Har05} in the setting of differential operators.
+In light of Bertrand's work \cite{Ber13} on self-dual blended extensions, one might also expect that for any blendable $L$ and $N$, perhaps under some conditions, there should always exist an $M$ for which $\fu_{-2}(M)=[\fu(M),\fu(M)]$.
+We have left the investigation of these for the future.